supernoval/KeepFit/README.md

 # KeepFit

-This is my code,please don't copy,otherwise kit your ass.
+This is my code,please don't copy,otherwise kick your ass.